chirumer/IdeasHub/USAGE_GUIDE.md

 **Application Settings:**
 - Toggle "Require Admin Approval" for new uploads
-- When ON: Hacker-uploaded ideas need admin approval
+- When ON: user-uploaded ideas need admin approval
 - When OFF: Ideas appear immediately after upload

 **Manage Ideas:**